-FOR Social Levels 2 and 3, Argentine Tango 2, and International Silver, Gold, and Technique
+FOR Dance 2 and 3, Argentine Tango 2, and International Silver, Gold, and Technique

 As a social club and community committed to fostering a positive learning experience for all our students, we support frequent partner changes and work with you to ensure you’re in the appropriate class for your skill level.

 If you think you are ready to advance into a higher level, we encourage you to speak to your current class instructor – they’ll have a good idea of how you’re doing in your current class.
 You may be asked to audition to demonstrate your readiness before enrolling in these classes to ensure that both you and your classmates will have a positive and enjoyable class experience.